 DN 196 Dental Assisting Clinical Experience II 0-15-5

 Experience in a dental office performing chair-side assisting, laboratory procedures, office procedures, and exposing, processing and mounting radiographs.
+All students enrolled in DN 196 with be charged at $350 per semester clinical surcharge.
 (Prerequisites: DN 105, DN 110, DN 161, DN 175 and DN 191)

 DN 201 Dental Hygiene III 2-1-2